keesma/Intergas-Central-Heating-Monitor-Homie-v3/README.md

 # Intergas-Central-Heating-Monitor-Homie-v3
 Intergas Central heating monitor for homie version 3

 This is an update of the previous Intergas Central Heating Monitor for homie version 2.
 The functionality is almost the same and now supports auto discovery.
-The software is monitoring my Intergas Prestige CW6 without any issues for many a years.
+The software is monitoring my Intergas Prestige CW6 without any issues for many years.

 * This program can read the the status of a Central heating from Intergas.
   It has been built for an esp8266.
 The central heating status is sent through MQTT to a central system (MQTT broker).